lrkrol/Noctifer-Music/docs/README.md

 ### Responsive design

-The player adapts to smaller viewports.
+The player adapts to smaller viewports and will work on your phone.

 ![Mobile view](./mobile.jpg)